SSWConsulting/SSW.People.Profiles/Bob-Northwind/Bob-Northwind.md

 [Editing your profile]: https://github.com/SSWConsulting/People/wiki/3.-Editing-your-profile

 Mr Bob Northwind is the owner of Northwind Traders Limited.
-He is the touhest product owner we have eevr come across :) He was the main star at the FireBootcamp.
+He is the toughest product owner we have ever come across :) He was the main star at the FireBootcamp.
 This is an example account to show you what is possible for a profile page.
 Below you will see everything you need to create an awesome page.